adrianberski/G00387825-gmit.ie---Adrian-Berski/Programming_ for_ Data_Analysis/Project/README.md

 # About the project

-The analysis of the Numpy-Random Package for Programming for Data Analysis.
+The analysis of a real-world phenomenon for Programming for Data Analysis.
+As a data set, it has been used the Canada Cities Database.
+This is up-to-date (November 18th 2020) database of Canada cities and towns.

-1. Introductory remarks.
+Introductory remarks.

-2.1.
-Explanation of the use of the Simple random data functions.

-2.2.
-Explanation of the use of the Permutations functions.

-3. The use and purpose of five Distributions functions.

-4. The use of seeds in generating pseudorandom numbers.

-5. Legacy of the Random Generation Mersenne Twister (MT19937) to Permuted Congruential Generator (64-bit, PCG64).
-List of sources.
+Determine the necessary data;
+Get the data;
+Clean and organize the data;
+Explore the data;
+Model the data;
+Communicate findings.